Chapter 609 — Criminal Code

 Attempts

-Defines attempt crimes in Minnesota.
-A person who intends to commit a crime and takes a substantial step toward …
+This section defines attempt crimes in Minnesota.
+A person who intends to commit a crime and does an act that is a …

 609.175